Agnete Hoy: Work

 In 1953, Agnete was asked to produce a range of decorative ware to commemorate the Coronation of Queen Elizabeth II.
 Among the items she produced were a 3-handled loving cup and a tankard, produced in editions of 100 and 500 respectively; just 25 of a smaller variant of the loving cup were also produced.
 Perhaps one of her best-known pieces from this period is the cat, Pushkin, which was modelled after her own cat; Alexander Pushkin.
 Only 12 models were made, each with subtly differing decoration.
 A 'recreation' of the Pushkin model was produced by Doulton's in 2015 to celebrate the company's 200th anniversary.
 Finished in an allover celadon glaze, and somewhat smaller than the originals, no credit to its original designer was given.

-In 1956, Doulton consolidated their business in Stoke-on-Trent and closed the Lambeth Studio, prompted in part by the passage of the Clean Air Act of the same year.
+In June 1956, Doulton consolidated their business in Stoke-on-Trent and closed the Lambeth Studio, prompted in part by the passage of the Clean Air Act of the same year.
 This led Agnete to set up a workshop in her home in Acton.
 She bought a reasonable size electric kiln and acquired an industrial wheel, similar to the kind she had used at Bullers and Doulton.

 Teaching at art colleges in and around London meant that she could use their firing facilities as well as her own.
 During the late 1950s Agnete, along with many fellow potters, was involved in the establishment of the Craftsmen's Potters Association (CPA).
 It was here and at many other exhibitions and venues around Britain that her work was shown.